-As President and Chief Executive Officer, Mr. Tallent is the only officer to serve on our Board.
+As Chairman and Chief Executive Officer, Mr. Tallent is one of two officers serving on our Board.
 With more than 40 years of experience, Mr. Tallent has a deep knowledge and understanding of United, its "community banks" and its lines of business.
 Mr. Tallent has demonstrated leadership abilities and has the integrity, values and good judgment that make him well suited to serve on the Board of Directors.

-Robert H. Blalock Age 66 Director since 2000
+Robert H. Blalock Age 67

 Audit Committee

+Risk Committee

 Nominating/Corporate Governance Committee

 Compensation Committee

-Risk Committee